The graduate in your life survived high school. Yeah!!

 - Mattress topper.
 If you’ve ever slept a night in a dorm room bed — No. Explanation.
 Needed.

 - Gift cards.
-Choose Internet cafes, grocery stores and pizza places.
+Choose coffee shops, grocery stores and pizza places.
 If transportation is an issue, grab a gift card for gas or the local campus shuttle service.

 - Keurig Single Serve Coffee Makers.
 Late-night cramming and early morning classes require loads of caffeine.
 Heavy java drinkers may appreciate a more economical coffee maker.